winjs-dev/winjs-docs/src/en/guides/introduce.md

-# WinJS 介绍 {#introduce}
+# WinJS Introduction {#introduce}

 <br />
 <img src="/images/logo.png" width="120"/>

-##  WinJS 是什么？
+## What is WinJS?

-WinJS 是可扩展的前端应用框架。Fork 了 UmiJS。继承了 UmiJS 的优秀品质。同时，也参考了诸多框架和构建工具的优秀实现方案，如 [Modern.js](https://modernjs.dev/), [rsbuild](https://rsbuild.dev/), [Fes.js](https://fesjs.mumblefe.cn/) 等。
+WinJS is an extensible frontend application framework.
+It's forked from UmiJS and inherits UmiJS's excellent qualities.
+At the same time, it also references excellent implementation solutions from many frameworks and build tools, such as [Modern.js](https://modernjs.dev/), [rsbuild](https://rsbuild.dev/), [Fes.js](https://fesjs.mumblefe.cn/), etc.

-WinJS 是以路由为基础的，同时支持配置式路由和约定式路由，保证路由的功能完备，并以此进行功能扩展。然后配以生命周期完善的插件体系，覆盖从源码到构建产物的每个生命周期，支持各种功能扩展和业务需求。
+WinJS is route-based, supporting both configuration-based routing and convention-based routing, ensuring complete routing functionality and extending features based on this foundation.
+It's then equipped with a comprehensive plugin system with complete lifecycle coverage, spanning from source code to build artifacts, supporting various feature extensions and business requirements.

-WinJS 有很多非常有意思的特性，比如。
+WinJS has many very interesting features, such as:

-1、**插件化体系**，啥都能改，WinJS 本身也是由插件构成<br />
+1. **Plugin-based architecture** - everything can be modified, WinJS itself is also composed of plugins<br />
-2、**多 bundler**，同时支持 Vite、Webpack、Rsbuild 打包方案<br />
+2. **Multi-bundler support** - supports Vite, Webpack, and Rsbuild bundling solutions simultaneously<br />
-3、基于 Vue Router 的完备路由<br />
+3. Complete routing based on Vue Router<br />
-4、Vue3 的框架级接入<br />
+4. Framework-level integration with Vue 3<br />
-5、Monorepo 最佳实践<br />
+5. Monorepo best practices<br />
-6、import all from winjs<br />
+6. Import all from winjs<br />
-7、auto import 的研发模式<br />
+7. Auto import development mode<br />
 ...

-## 什么时候不用 WinJS？
+## When not to use WinJS?

-如果你的项目，
+If your project:

-1、需要支持 IE 11 或更低版本的浏览器<br />
+1. Needs to support IE 11 or lower browser versions<br />
-2、需要跑在 Node 14 以下的环境中<br />
+2. Needs to run in environments below Node 14<br />
-3、有很强的 webpack 自定义需求和主观意愿<br />
+3. Has strong webpack customization requirements and subjective preferences<br />
-4、需要选择不同的路由方案<br />
+4. Needs to choose different routing solutions<br />
 ...

-WinJS 可能不适合你。
+WinJS might not be suitable for you.

-## 为什么不是？
+## Why not?

 ### Vue CLI

-Vue CLI 是基于 Vue.js 进行快速开发的完整系统，提供交互式脚手架、丰富的官方插件，并且可通过插件进行扩展，他在打包层把体验做到了极致，但是不包含路由，不是框架。和 WinJS、Umi、Nuxt.js、Modern.js 等元框架不是同一类型。脚手架可以让我们快速启动项目，对于单一的项目够用，但对于团队而言却不够。因为使用脚手架像泼出去的水，一旦启动，无法迭代。同时脚手架所能做的封装和抽象都非常有限。
+Vue CLI is a complete system for rapid development based on Vue.js, providing interactive scaffolding, rich official plugins, and extensibility through plugins.
+It provides an excellent experience at the packaging layer, but doesn't include routing and isn't a framework.
+It's not the same type as meta-frameworks like WinJS, Umi, Nuxt.js, Modern.js, etc. Scaffolding can help us quickly start projects, which is sufficient for individual projects, but not enough for teams.
+Because using scaffolding is like spilled water - once started, it cannot be iterated.
+At the same time, the encapsulation and abstraction that scaffolding can provide are very limited.

 ### UmiJS

-WinJS 本质就是 Fork 它的。UMI 是基于 React 封装的应用级框架，贯彻着函数式编程的思维。而 Vue 有所不同，虽然 Vue 3.0 向函数式迈了一大步，但大家可能依然喜欢编写 .vue文件，而非 .j[t]sx 文件。两种思维方式会导致部分 API 设计上有所差异，虽然 UMI 有 preset-vue ，但依旧不太 "Vue"。
+WinJS is essentially forked from it.
+UMI is an application-level framework based on React encapsulation, embodying functional programming thinking.
+Vue is different - although Vue 3.0 took a big step towards functional programming, people might still prefer writing .vue files rather than .j[t]sx files.
+These two different thinking approaches lead to some differences in API design.
+Although UMI has preset-vue, it's still not quite "Vue" enough.